-The oversubscription criteria are listed in the order we apply them.
+The oversubscription criteria for both foundation and open places are listed in the order we apply them.
 If it is necessary to distinguish between more than one applicant in any criteria, the next criteria will be applied until the tie-breaker is used.
-In the case of 2 or more applications that cannot be separated by the oversubscription criteria outlined above, the School will use random allocation as a tie breaker to decide between applicants.
-This
+In the case of 2 or more applications that cannot be separated by the oversubscription criteria outlined above, the Academy will use random allocation as a tie breaker to decide between applicants.
+This process will be independently verified by someone who does not work at the Academy or the local authority.